 The moment one of them asks me what is wrong with my attitude or takes offense at something I’ve said, I know that I’m in trouble.
 I love to be edited because it makes me look good.
 When I start taking offense at their help, it means I don’t want to put in the work.
 It means I’m no longer having any fun.

-Read Also: Confessions Of A Web Editor – An Inside Look
+Confessions of a Web Editor – An Inside Look

 3. What Happened to your Deadline Demon?